Wanted sa Radyo: Spin-off television series

 From January 28, 2011, to July 30, 2012, Wanted, a public affairs program acting as an extension and TV version of Wanted sa Radyo, was aired every Monday at 11:30pm–12:00am on TV5.
 AksyonTV aired its producer's cut from February 21, 2011, to January 11, 2019.
 The set was different, with Tulfo sitting comfortably in a radio booth setting.
 Respondents and interviewees are videotaped while they are on the phone with him.
 From June 8, 2020, to October 1, 2021, it was replaced by Idol in Action, which is similar to Wanted.

 Wanted: Ang Serye, a docu-drama anthology and another extension of Wanted, premiered on January 16, 2021, on TV5.
 Presented by Cignal Entertainment and JCB Entertainment Productions, it is also hosted by Tulfo.
 The program dramatizes true stories based on complaints brought to Raffy Tulfo in Action.
 After its most recent episode was aired on May 1, 2021, it took a "season break".
 It returned on June 27 in a new timeslot.
 The show ended on August 1, 2021.

 Controversies

 Jee Ick-Joo's abduction and killing

-On October 21, 2016, a complainant named alias "Joy" was exulted to WSR that her employee South Korean businessman named Jee Ick-Joo was kidnapped by a policeman identified as SPO3 Richard "Ricky" Sta.
+On October 21, 2016, a complainant named alias "Joy" was exalted to WSR that her employee South Korean businessman named Jee Ick-Joo was kidnapped by a policeman identified as SPO3 Richard "Ricky" Sta.
 Isabel, due to alleged involvement of illegal drugs on October 18 in Angeles, Pampanga, the maid and Jee were sent to Quezon City and eventually separated at Camp Crame, and that night when they separated Jee was killed in nearby White House, the residence of the Philippine National Police Chief, incidentally Gen. Ronald dela Rosa was in Beijing accompanied by President Rodrigo Duterte on his State Visit.